AryaSvitkona/swag-community-workflow/readme.md

     3. [Gitlab](#gitlab)

 ## Introduction <a name="introduction"></a>
-I was looking for a Shopware 5 development & deployment workflow since I begun working with Shopware.
+This repository is about a working Shopware 5 development & deployment workflow.
-So I started this repository to provide information, questions, links, tools etc. about a working development & deplyoment workflow which works for me.
-Although I'd like to mention other tools and solutions as well.
 Feel free to contribute, share your knowledge, your tools or add questions in the issue tracker.

-This workflow is focused on following thoughts:
+The workflow is based on the following criteria:
 - development of full Shopware 5 PE project for a client
+- working as a team on one project
 - local development
 - local testing
-- working as a team on one project
+- deployment
 - live / stage environnment
-- deployment
 - no CI/CD